-Powerfully rugged mountain scenery, glaciers, waterfalls and icefalls, and wildlife: the Icefields Parkway reveals all of these and more as it snakes its way along 230 km (143 miles) connecting Banff National Park with Jasper National Park.
+Powerfully rugged mountain scenery, glaciers, waterfalls and icefalls, and wildlife: the Icefields Parkway reveals all of these and more as it snakes its way along the 230 km (143 miles) connecting Banff National Park with Jasper National Park.
 It is an absolute highlight of the Canadian Rockies.

-Elk, moose, deer, and bighorn sheep are fairly common along this route, and occasionally you can see bears and mountain goats.
+Elk, moose, deer, and bighorn sheep are fairly common, and occasionally bears and mountain goats come into view.
 In summer, alpine wildflowers carpet Bow Pass and Sunwapta Pass.
 The most dramatic scenery is in the northern end of Banff National Park